cosinekitty/sapphire/Elastika.md

 ### Slider Controls

-The following controls have sliders for manual control, along with attenuverters and control voltage (CV) inputs for automation.
+The following controls have sliders for manual control, along with attenuverters and control voltage (CV) inputs for enabling automation.

-* FRIC: the friction force that slows down vibration in the simulation.
+* **FRIC**: the friction force that slows down vibration in the simulation.
   Low friction is similar to increased reverb.
 The higher the FRIC setting, the shorter the vibration lasts before coming to a halt.
-* STIF: adjusts the stiffness of the springs, which is the amount of force per unit length of the spring when stretched or compressed away from its rest length.
+* **STIF**: adjusts the stiffness of the springs, which is the amount of force per unit length of the spring when stretched or compressed away from its rest length.
 Higher stiffness generally creates higher pitched sounds.
-* SPAN: adjusts the rest length of all the springs.
+* **SPAN**: adjusts the rest length of all the springs.
 It is possible for the span to be shorter than the initial distance between the connected balls, which results in a bell-like quality.
 Also, span can be made longer than the initial ball distance, in which case the network tends to "explode" and vibrate in a more chaotic manner as the surface becomes loose and convex.
-* CURL: In addition to the springs pushing/pulling on the balls, there is an adjustable magnetic field.
+* **CURL**: In addition to the springs pushing/pulling on the balls, there is an adjustable magnetic field.
 The balls have an electric charge, and as they move through the magnetic field, it causes a force perpendicular to both the ball's velocity and the orientation